CrunchyData/postgres-operator/hugo/content/Installation/operator-install.md

-The *NAMESPACE* environment variable is a comma separated list of namespaces that specify where the Operator will be provisioing PG clusters into, specifically, the namespaces the Operator is watching for Kube events.
+The *NAMESPACE* environment variable is a comma separated list of namespaces that specify where the Operator will be provisioing PG clusters into, specifically, the namespaces the Operator is watching for Kubernetes events.
 This value is set as follows:

     export NAMESPACE=pgouser1,pgouser2